jameswolpe/jameswolpe/README.md

 ### Hi there 👋
-I am a student at St. Lawrence University in Canton, NY currently persuing a major in statistics with a minor in film studies and Sports/Exercise Science.
+I am a student at St. Lawrence University in Canton, NY currently persuing a major in data science with a minor in film & representation studies.
 At St. Lawrernce I am a member of the Men's Tennis Team and apart of a living and learning themme community on campus.

-In my freetime I like to socialize with friends, watch movies, and cheer for the Celtics.
+In my freetime I like to play backgammon, watch movies, and cheer for the Celtics.

 <!--